TTK4145/Project-2017/README.md

 An individual elevator should behave sensibly and efficiently
  - No stopping at every floor "just to be safe"
- - The external "call upward" and "call downward" buttons should behave differently
+ - The hall "call upward" and "call downward" buttons should behave differently
    - Ex: If the elevator is moving from floor 1 up to floor 4 and there is a downward order at floor 3, then the elevator should not stop on its way upward, but should return back to floor 3 on its way down

 The lights should function as expected
- - The lights on the external buttons should show the same thing on all `n` workspaces
+ - The lights on the hall buttons should show the same thing on all `n` workspaces
- - The internal lights should not be shared between elevators
+ - The cab button lights should not be shared between elevators
+ - The cab and hall button lights should turn on as soon as is reasonable after the button has been pressed
+   - Not ever turning on the button lights because "no guarantee is offered" is not a valid solution
+   - You are allowed to expect the user to press the button again if it does not light up
  - The "door open" lamp should be used as a substitute for an actual door, and as such should not be switched on while the elevator is moving
    - The duration for keeping the door open should be in the 1-5 second range

 Start with `1 <= n <= 3` elevators, and `m == 4` floors.
 Try to avoid hard-coding these values: You should be able to add a fourth elevator with no extra configuration, or change the number of floors with minimal configuration.
 You do, however, not need to test for `n > 3` and `m != 4`.

 Unspecified behaviour
 ---------------------
 Some things are left intentionally unspecified.
-Their implementation will not be explicitly tested, and are therefore up to you.
+Their implementation will not be tested, and are therefore up to you.

 Which orders are cleared when stopping at a floor
  - You can clear only the orders in the direction of travel, or assume that everyone enters/exits the elevator when the door opens